 Castle Bluff is a recreational camp situated in the beautiful Ozark Mountains of Arkansas.
-Spanning 80 acres in Newton County, Castle Bluff is equipped with cabins, a large meeting room, an industrial kitchen and mess hall for dining.
+Spanning 80 acres in Newton County, Castle Bluff is equipped with cabins, a large meeting room, an industrial kitchen, a mess hall for dining and a large new Lodge which has recently been built. (see more below).

-Hiking, rappelling, rock wall climbing, Frisbee golf and riding a zip line are some of the activities available on site at the camp.
+Hiking, rappelling, rock wall climbing, Frisbee golf, basketball, a game room, a Gaga Ball Arena and riding a zip line are some of the activities available on site at the camp.
 Also, the nearby Buffalo National River offers canoeing, swimming and lots of hiking trails and wildlife viewing.

 History of The Bluff